$25.01-$30.99 hourly / $4,335.48-$5,370.90 monthly / $52,025.76-$64,450.80 annual

 May conduct training sessions for staff on processes and procedures related to the operations of a major organizational unit.

 Performs related duties as assigned.

-An Administrative Aide applies a thorough knowledge of established procedures and policies in the areas of: budgeting, procurement and contracts, asset management, personnel, payroll, the production of a college’s schedule of classes and catalog, and other centralized administrative activities for a major organizational unit.
+An Administrative Operations Technician applies a thorough knowledge of established procedures and policies in the areas of: budgeting, procurement and contracts, asset management, personnel, payroll, the production of a college’s schedule of classes and catalog, and other centralized administrative activities for a major organizational unit.
 Proficiency in the methods, procedures, and policies utilized in the Los Angeles Community College District is of greater importance than a broad knowledge of the general principles and practices of office administration.
 May perform lead duties.
 Use of computers and advanced software applications is an integral aspect of the duties.

 General supervision is received from a classified or academic supervisor, manager, or administrator.
 Work direction may be exercised over assigned clerical staff.

 Policies, regulations, procedures, and precedents applicable to a major organizational unit

 District policies and procedures related to general administrative and business transactions of the District

 Computer software such as word processing, spreadsheet, database management, and desktop publishing